In the beginning created God the heavens and the earth;

 And called God the light Day. and the darkness He called Night;

-and was the mixing and was the breaking forth time one.
+and the evenings and the mornings were time one.

 Fig2, a sun flare